Harriet Lambert Data-verified

 OverviewAI-generated summary

-Harriet Lambert researches the ecology, evolution, and conservation of social bees, with a specific focus on bee behavior and plant-pollinator communication.
-During her PhD, she identified a novel behavior in bumblebees where workers damage plant leaves using their mouthparts.
-Her research explored the triggers for this behavior and its impact on flowering time through laboratory and semi-natural experiments.
-In postdoctoral work, Lambert examined the ecological relevance of this behavior, investigating its fitness implications under food scarcity and observing bee behavioral preferences in natural settings.
-Future research plans include expanding work in natural environments to study the effects of floral resource availability on bumblebee behavior, resource use, and reproduction in human-modified landscapes.
-Lambert is also committed to open science and science communication.
+Harriet Lambert's research investigates the ecology, evolution, and conservation of social bees, with a particular focus on bee behavior and the mechanisms of plant-pollinator communication.
+During her PhD, she identified a novel behavior in bumblebees, where workers damage plant leaves using their mouthparts.
+Her work explored the triggers for this behavior and its impact on flowering time.
+As a postdoctoral researcher, Lambert examined the ecological significance of this behavior, including its fitness implications under food scarcity and bee preferences in natural settings.

 Metrics